MMA gloves

 MMA gloves or grappling gloves are small, open-fingered gloves optionally used in mixed martial arts bouts.
 They usually have around 4-6 oz of padding and are designed to provide some protection to the person wearing the glove, but leave the fingers available for grappling maneuvers such as clinch fighting and submissions.

 History

+Small, open-fingered gloves were first created by professional wrestler Satoru Sayama in 1977, inspired by Bruce Lee's gloves in the 1973 film Enter the Dragon.
+Sayama was simultaneously training catch wrestling at the New Japan Pro-Wrestling Dojo and kickboxing in the Mejiro Gym, so he intended to create gloves that allowed both striking and grappling.
+He showed them to his mentor Antonio Inoki, who wore them during his wrestling match with boxer Chuck Wepner on October 25.

-Small, open-fingered gloves were first mandatory in Japan's Shooto promotion and were later adopted by the UFC as it developed into a regulated sport.
+The gloves later became mandatory in Sayama's Shooto promotion and were later adopted by the UFC as it developed into a regulated sport.
 Gloves were introduced to protect fighters' fists from injuries, as well as reduce the number of facial lacerations (and stoppages due to cuts) that fighters experienced without gloves.
 The introduction of gloves was also intended to encourage fighters to use their hands for striking to allow more captivating matches for fans.
-There are some similarities to the wrist-supporting, closed-thumb, broken-knuckle kempo gloves popularized by Bruce Lee's 1973 movie Enter the Dragon.